HKMSA/shop/README.md

 - **Description**

-    Get all products in a member's wishlist (wishlist with a member's ID)
+    Get all products in a member's wishlist (wishlist with a member's ID).
+Sort and filter with query parameters, using pipe delimiter %7C

 - **Endpoint**